VisualComposer/builder/readme.txt

 Build better websites by using an in-built qualitative analysis of your page content with Visual Composer Insights - an in-built SEO tool.

 [Visual Composer Insights](https://visualcomposer.com/blog/wordpress-content-analysis-tool-insights/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-insights-text-link) is a free extension that analyzes your page content according to multiple scenarios to improve the quality, performance, and SEO of your site.
 Finally, you don't have to be a developer, designer, or marketer to create a website that boosts your business.

+**USER ROLE MANAGER**

+Build sites for your clients like never before.
+With the Visual Composer role manager, you can set up and control the accessibility to any feature or element of your site.
+Ensure that your beautiful design stays the way you want it to be by allowing customers to edit only certain parts of a page or use only certain features.
+And, with the role manager presets, it has never been easier to apply the access rights.

 **POPUP BUILDER FOR WORDPRESS**